mgreter/libsass/docs/api-importer.md

 ## LibSass custom importer C-API

+Note: currently custom importers are not yet implemented for `@use` and friends!

-The custom importer C-API allows implementors to decide how `@import` and similar rules (e.g. `@use`) are handled with given sass code.
+The custom importer C-API allows implementors to decide how `@import` and similar rules (e.g. `@use`) are handled.
 Custom importers will we called once we try to resolve an import rule.
 Without any custom importer, LibSass will try to resolve the import by looking into all include directories.
 Custom importers will be invoked before this happens, if any are registered.
-LibSass passes the current path that should be imported and the resolved path to the parent import, in order for the custom importer to resolve relative imports to the parent.
+LibSass passes the current path that should be imported and the resolved path to the parent import, in order for the custom importer to resolve relative imports to the parent style-sheet.

 The custom importer must return a pointer to a `SassImportList`, with which it can represent three different states.
 It can return a `nullptr`, which will let LibSass